umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

 3. Click the search field and select a fileter of **Product Name** EQUALS **Default**.

 The resulting findings are all of the vulnerabilities found in the image.

+!!! info "Image vulnerabilities"
+    **Description**: Images are static archive files that include all of the components used to run an application.
+Components within an image may be missing critical security updates or be outdated which can lead to exploitation and unauthorized system access.

+    **Fix**: Containers should be looked at as immutable and as such shouldn't be patched directly.
+Instead the vulernabilities should be fixed upstream in the source code and configuration of the image and then the image should be rebuilt and published.
+This ensures that all new containers instantiated from the image don't include the vulnerabilities.

+    **Reference**: <a href="https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-190.pdf" target="_blank">NIST SP 800-190: Application Container Security Guide - 3.1.1</a>

 ## View Image